Fellowship Program Directors: Debra Ehrlich, MD

 - Parkinson's Disease Clinic: training in diagnosis and management of Parkinson's disease and parkinsonism.

-- Weekly Deep Brain Stimulation Management Clinic: training in DBS programming and troubleshooting, and in the combined pharmacologic and surgical management of movement disorders patients.
-Participation in the surgical procedure and obtaining expertise in intraoperative physiology (15-30 cases a year expected volume) is available depending on individual interest
+- Deep Brain Stimulation Management Clinic: training in DBS programming and troubleshooting, and in the combined pharmacologic and surgical management of movement disorders patients.
+Participation in the surgical procedure and obtaining expertise in intraoperative physiology is available depending on individual interest.

-- Monthly botulinum toxin clinic: offers a wide variety of pathology and patient populations, and has a worldwide referral base.
-Offers experience with all available toxin formulations for all indications, as well as the use of EMG and ultrasound guidance for therapy.
+- Botulinum toxin clinic: offers a wide variety of pathology and patient populations, and has a worldwide referral base.
+Offers experience with all available toxin formulations for all neurologic indications, as well as the use of EMG and ultrasound guidance for therapy.

 - Formal coursework in clinical research, pharmacology, statistics, grant writing etc. available through the NIH, the FAES graduate school and other institutions